moinwiki/moin/docs/admin/configure.rst

 If "Idiot" is currently logged in and moin wants to know whether he may write, it will find no match in the first entry, but the second entry will match.
-As the prefix is '-', the answer will be "no" and it will not even proceed and look at the third entry.
+As the prefix is '-', the answer will be "no".
+Because a match has been made, the third entry is not processed.

 Notes: